CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 Please note that this project is released with a [code of conduct](https://github.com/CyberInnovationHub-NLD/OpenSourceDataDiode-OSDD-/blob/master/Code%20of%20Conduct.md).
 By participating in this project you agree to abide by its terms.

+We’re using Discussions as a place to connect with other members of our community.
+If you have any questions, great ideas, and/or want to engage with other community members, please leave a message at [Discussions](https://github.com/CyberInnovationHub-NLD/OpenSourceDataDiode-OSDD-/discussions)

 # 6. License Information

 The current license is Apache 2.
 The code will be published under EUPL.